Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

 2. The charges that are conserved in the non relativistic theory remain conserved in General Relativity,

-3. The lagrangian is determined by the non relativistic free energy and the interpretation is the same as in the non relativistic theory.
-Chemical reactions and changes of phase can be described precisely as in non relativistic thermodynamics.
+3. The Lagrangian is determined by the non relativistic free energy and interpretated as in the non relativistic theory.
+Simple chemical reactions and changes of phase can be described precisely as in non relativistic thermodynamics.

 4. All the equations of ordinary thermodynamics and hydrodynamics are recovered in the non relativistic limit.